WEDDING PHOTOGRAPHY FAQS

 Have you photographed at our venue before?

+I have photographed at many established Dorset venues, but prior experience at a specific location is not essential.
 With over 25 years behind the camera and more than 600 weddings documented, assessing light and layout happens instinctively.
 After working in country houses, marquees, coastal spaces and private estates across Dorset, reading a new environment is second nature.

-Whether I’ve photographed there before or not, the process is the same.
+Whether I have photographed there before or not, the process is the same.
 I observe how light is behaving on the day, how guests are moving through the space, and how the setting feels in real time.
-That awareness is far more valuable than simply having visited the venue previously.
+If you would like to see how different Dorset wedding venues photograph throughout the day, you can explore the full venue guide.

 Do we need to allow time for sunset photographs?

-We’re having a marquee wedding.
+We are having a marquee wedding.
 Is there anything we should consider?

 After The Wedding